isabelhovdahl/academic-web-page/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an environmental economist focused on issues related to climate change.
-Through my research, I examine the social and economic dimensions of climate change, employing a combination of empirical methods and theoretical modeling.
-I am especially interested in identifying optimal climate policies that can drive the transition to clean energy sources.
+In my research, I examine the social and economic dimensions of climate change by employing a combination of empirical methods and theoretical modeling.
+I am especially interested in identifying optimal climate policies to drive the transition to clean energy sources.
 My goal is to contribute to the development of effective strategies for transitioning towards a low-carbon economy with sustainable growth.

-I am an assistant professor at The Norwegian School of Economics (NHH).
+I am an assistant professor at the Norwegian School of Economics (NHH).
 I received my PhD in economics from the Norwegian University of Science and Technology (NTNU).

 {style="text-align: justify;"}